 Once September rolls around, we can get gusts of up to 40 mph or more.
 Not to mention the threat of tornadoes in the Spring.
 The last thing you want is the hen house being knocked over.
 A few weeks ago we had an early Winter storm which downed power lines.
 Ours didn’t go out, because ours are buried, thankfully.
 But people were without power in several areas of our state for weeks.
 Then two weeks ago we had one of those terribly windy days that we have, and power went out again.
 What makes the tractor design ideal is also what makes them unsuitable in contrary weather.

 Something else to consider when designing or buying a coop and run is how to predator proof it.
 I have had friends that never locked their birds up at night, just letting the chickens fend for themselves.
 I’ve also had a friend who had a window on their coop for their birds.
 One friend just had a coop and no run made entirely out of fencing material.
 In all three instances the birds were killed by predators.
 Rather than placing chicken wire on the run, my husband placed hardware cloth or wire mesh which is extremely strong and durable.
 The only things that can get through, besides bugs, are mice.
 A lot of people think chicken wire is a good option.
 But it is very malleable and snakes can fit through the holes.
-You need something tough and mesh wire is it.
+You need something tough and wire mesh is it.

 Do you have a preference for your coop and run?
 Do you live somewhere that isn’t as windy?
 I’d love to hear your thoughts.